colugomusic/clog/README.md

       // this task won't ever be run anymore.
     };

+    // This connection stays alive until `thing_expiry_` goes out
-    thing_expiry_ = my_thing->make_expiry_observer(on_expired_2);
+    // of scope, or `my_thing` is deleted. thing_expiry_ = my_thing->make_expiry_observer(on_expired_2);

     ...

     //
-    // Creating a pointer to `my_thing` which knows when it has
+    // Creating a smart pointer to `my_thing` which knows when it
-    // been expired or deleted.
+    // has been expired or deleted.
     //
     auto expiry_pointer = my_thing->make_expiry_pointer<thing>();